einarrdotnet/EinArch-Hyprland/WorkingEnviroment/WorkingEnviroment-ToDoList.md

 - [ ] Check to make sure the system is up to date.

 ## Bash Enviroment Setup
-- [ ] copy over ".BashAliases" file from the git clone to the users home directory
+- [ ] Copy over ".BashAliases" file from the git clone to the users home directory
 - [ ] Append "source ~/.BashAliases" to end of the .bashrc file
 - [ ] Reload the .bashrc file allowing aliases to be used.